Gromov--Witten theory beyond maximal contacts: Introduction

-It can be proved by degeneration that the local invariant in (\ref{iden-local-rel-1}) also equals to (\ref{inv-P-0}).
+It can be proved by degeneration that the local invariant in (\ref{iden-local-rel-1}) is also equal to (\ref{inv-P-0}).
 The proof will be a special case of the proof of our main theorem.
 The set-up here is more subtle than the observation that we mentioned above, because we do not just consider tangency conditions along the infinity divisor $X_{\infty}$, but we also consider tangency conditions along another divisor $X_\sigma$.
-Intuitively, when the curves are in $X_\infty$, we will get relative Gromov--Witten invariants of $(X_\infty,X_\infty\cap X_\sigma)=(X,D)$ instead of the absolute Gromov--Witten invariants of $X_\infty$.
+Intuitively, when the curves are in $X_\infty$, we will get the relative Gromov--Witten invariants of $(X_\infty,X_\infty\cap X_\sigma)=(X,D)$ instead of the absolute Gromov--Witten invariants of $X_\infty$.

-With this compactification and the choice of the divisors, we are now able to also encode some tangency conditions.
-For relative invariants with $2$ relative markings, the expected relation is the following:
+With this compactification and the choice of divisors, we are now able to encode some tangency conditions.
+As we will see later, for relative invariants with $2$ relative markings, the relation is the following: